JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 D = Normal(2, 0.5)
 ```

-In the example abovew, we created [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) with mean `μ = 2` and standard deviation `σ = 0.5`.
+In the example above, we created [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) with mean `μ = 2` and standard deviation `σ = 0.5`.
 Distributions package provides many useful functions to compute mean, variance, or quantiles of the given distribution

 ```@repl distr
 mean(D)